eddietejeda/openup/README.md

 # OpenUp

 ## History
-This project won 2nd place at [PDF:Applied] http://pdfapplied.challengepost.com/submissions Hackthon at the [http://personaldemocracy.com/] Personal Democracy Forum
+This project won 2nd place at [PDF:Applied](http://pdfapplied.challengepost.com/submissions( Hackthon at the [http://personaldemocracy.com/](Personal Democracy Forum)

 The team consists of: